 Diversity Scam: Selling the Farm and Livestock to Pay the Mortgage and Bills

-Having turned itself into a Hispanic-Serving Institution, Whittier College must maintain a minimum 25% Hispanic enrollment, and fully one-half of these Hispanic students must be from families living below the official poverty level, to receive millions in largely unrestricted federal Title V funding.
+Having turned itself into a Hispanic-Serving Institution, Whittier College must maintain a minimum 25% Hispanic enrollment, and fully one-half of these Hispanic students must be from families living below the official federal poverty level, and must be in the process of becoming a "largely-Hispanic" school, that is having a Latino enrollment of up to 60% of total enrollment, to receive millions in largely unrestricted Title V funding

 This website has learned of working poor Hispanic students recruited by Whittier College, who drop out after an academic year or two, saddled with student loans that thwart attempts to complete their higher education.
 But Whittier College, whether such students succeed or not, so long as new students can be recruited to take the place of the most recent diversity scam victims, will receive student loan and Title V monies.